afghanistanyn/pysed/README.rst

     $ echo "This is my cat, whose name is Betty" | pysed -r "cat" "dog" This is my dog, whose name is Betty

+    $ repl="fish"
+    $ echo "This is my cat, whose name is Betty" | pysed -r "cat" $repl This is my fish, whose name is Betty

     $ echo "This is my cat, whose name is Betty" | pysed -r "[^\W]+" "-"
     - - - -, - - - -